YannickLy/NLP-Project-ENSAE-2020/README.md

 ## Get started with the code

-1. First you need to pip install tensorflow==1.15 and pip install tensorflow-gpu==1.15 because Google Colab uses tensorflow 2.X
+1. First you need to pip install tensorflow==1.15 and pip install tensorflow-gpu==1.15 in Google Colab environment because by default Google Colab uses tensorflow 2.X (some changes on version 2.X cause problems with our code)

-2. Open the notebook with Google Colab
+2. Open the notebook with Google Colab and run (it can take a hour to run the notebook)

 ## Authors